 Committees of the Board

 The Board has established the following committees to assist the Board in discharging its responsibilities: (i) Audit; (ii) Nominating and Governance; and (iii) Compensation.
-The Audit Committee shall be comprised solely of Independent Directors as reflected in both the NASDAQ and SEC requirements for this committee.
-The Nominating and Governance and Compensation Committees shall be comprised of Independent Directors or Directors who qualify for exceptional and limited circumstances as allowed by NASDAQ.
+The Audit Committee shall be comprised solely of Independent Directors as reflected in both the NYSE and SEC requirements for this committee.
+The Nominating and Governance and Compensation Committees shall each also be comprised of Independent Directors.

 The charters of the Audit, Nominating and Governance, and Compensation Committees are published on the Rudolph website (www.rudolphtech.com).
 Each charter has been approved by the Board and shall be subject to periodic review by the Board.
 The Board is responsible for the appointment of the chairperson and members of each committee.
 The committee chairpersons report the highlights of their meetings to the Board following each meeting of the respective committees.
 The committees typically hold meetings in conjunction with the Board meeting dates.